Kazuto Ioka: Flyweight

-On February 28, 2014, Ioka would vacate the WBA title to move up to the flyweight division in order to attempt becoming a three division world champion.
+On February 28, 2014, Ioka would vacate the WBA (Regular) light flyweight title to move up to the flyweight division.
 On May 7, 2014, Ioka faced Thai IBF champion Amnat Ruenroeng at the Osaka Prefectural Gymnasium.
 Ioka seemed to be the more active boxer but Ruenroeng landed heavier blows while countering Ioka.
 Ruenroeng lost a point for hitting after the break.
 Nevertheless, Ruenroeng retained his title with a split decision (119–108, 115–112, 113–114).
 The 119–108 card turned in by judge Pawel Kardyni was criticized as being far too wide.

-WBA flyweight champion
+WBA (Regular) flyweight champion

-On April 22, 2015, Ioka realized his goal to be a triple champion, when he defeated WBA (Regular) champion Juan Carlos Reveco by majority decision (116–113, 115–113, 114–114).
+On April 22, 2015, Ioka defeated WBA (Regular) champion Juan Carlos Reveco by majority decision (116–113, 115–113, 114–114).
 The fight saw Reveco take the early rounds but Ioka came on strong in the middle rounds and got the nod in the end.
 Reveco appealed the decision to the World Boxing Association, who ordered an immediate rematch.
 Ioka was later granted a voluntary defense against Roberto Sosa, with the winner ordered to face Reveco.
 Ioka beat Sosa in a shutout unanimous decision (120–108, 119–109, 119–109).
 The Ioka-Reveco rematch was set for December 2015.
 Ioka outworked Reveco at the start of the match.
 However, Reveco started rallying in round 7.
 Ioka answered in kind, nearly knocking out Reveco.
 Reveco finally went down in round 11 following a series of hooks to the body.

 Ioka was nearing a deal to fight WBA (Super) flyweight champion Juan Francisco Estrada, when the latter vacated to compete at super flyweight.
 Ioka was knocked down for the first time in his career against 18 year old challenger and WBA interim champion Stamp Kiatniwat.
 Ioka rallied, pummeling Kiatniwat to the body, until he finally dropped the challenger twice in round 9.
 The referee halted the fight with the second knockdown.
 The win was Ioka's fourth flyweight defense.

 In November 2017, Ioka vacated his title after five successful defenses.
 He was planning to defend on December 31 but his father stated that he would not be ready to do so, as he hadn't kept up with his training after getting married earlier in the year to Nana Tanimura.
 Ioka went on to announce his retirement at age 28 after getting married and reportedly falling out with his father and promoter, Kazunori Ioka.

 Super-flyweight

-On New Year's Eve in 2018, Ioka fought four weight champion Donnie Nietes for the WBO super-flyweight title in an attempt to win a world title in a fourth weight class.
+On New Year's Eve in 2018, Ioka fought three weight champion Donnie Nietes for the vacant WBO super-flyweight title.
 Although many thought Ioka had done enough to win the fight, he controversially lost by split decision, with a 116–112 scorecard in his favor being overruled by 116–112 and 118–110 scorecards in favor of Nietes.